 IntuiPad can control any Intuiface experience located:

 - on the same LAN (local area network): To connect successfully, your handheld device must be connected through WIFI to the LAN, and certain ports must be opened in the targeted PC's firewall.
 To open these ports, see the next section.
 Make sure that Access Point (AP) Isolation (also called Client Isolation) is disabled on your wireless network.

 - on the Internet: To connect successfully, your handheld device must have Internet access (via WiFi, 3G, etc.) and certain ports must be opened in the targeted PC's firewall and in the LAN firewall protecting that PC.
 Information about opening ports in the LAN firewall can be found here.
 Note that this requires IT know-how.

-- If Player for Windows is running in an extended desktop, IntuiPad will not properly map finger touches onto the display.
-You will typically run across this situation when using Intuiface Player for Windows in a multi-display environment.
+- If Player on Windows is running in an extended desktop, IntuiPad will not properly map finger touches onto the display.
+You will typically run across this situation when using Intuiface Player on Windows in a multi-display environment.
 For the moment, only use IntuiPad with experiences running on a single display.